sasjs/cli.sasjs.io/docs/test.md

 ```

 - `testSetUp` will be executed prior to all tests
-- `testTearDown` will be executed after all tests
+- `testTearDown` will be executed after all tests have finished
+- `initProgram` is inserted at the start of every test
+- `termProgram` is inserted at the end of every test
+- `macroVars` are defined at the start of every test

 ## File name convention